 Moving the files from android phones to computers is something you do regularly.
 The reason, though, depends on person to person.
 Some do it to back up important files, while others just want to view movies, images, or documents on the larger screen.
 But at times there can be issues when the android file transfer is not working especially in Windows 10.

 How to handle such a situation?
 What to do if an android file transfer in Windows 10 is creating an issue?
 We mostly use a USB cable to connect the Android device to the PC for file transfer.
 Sometimes, the Android device is not recognized by the Windows PC, which makes the file transfer impossible.

 Why is Android File Transfer Not Working on Windows 10?

 If your Android file transfer is not working as expected, then there can be many reasons for it.
-As mentioned above, there is no one specific reason why you are not able to transfer files from Android phones to Windows PC or vice versa.
+Some users also struggle with how to transfer apps to new phone.
+But as mentioned above, there is no one specific reason why you are not able to transfer files from Android phones to Windows PC or vice versa.
 The reason can be anything from small hardware to crucial software problems.
 The common reasons are:

 - Problem with the USB drive

 - Hardware faults in a PC or Android device